truhlikfredy/osd-font-converter/README.md

 [![Build Status](https://travis-ci.org/truhlikfredy/osd-font-converter.svg?branch=master)](https://travis-ci.org/truhlikfredy/osd-font-converter)

 A tool to convert OSD type of fonts between formats and apply filter/effects on them.
-It's batch mode friendly and can be part of other toolchain/process/automation, each change on fonts can trigger osd-font-converter and apply desired filters/effects while converting it to other formats.
+It's batch mode friendly and can be part of other toolchain/process/automation, each change on font files can trigger the osd-font-converter and apply desired filters/effects while converting it to other file formats.

 # Download binary